I1820/Dockerit/README.md

 ```

 ## I1820 Services
-Please consider that in deployment you can change these ports.
+Please consider that in deployment you can change these ports with caution.

 | Service          | Abbr  | Port     |
 | ---------------- |:-----:| --------:|